Bayonetta: Bloody Fate

 is a 2013 anime film produced by Gonzo, based on PlatinumGames' 2009 video game, Bayonetta by Sega.
-The film was directed by Fuminori Kizaki with screenplay by Mitsutaka Hirota.
+The film was directed by Fuminori Kizaki, with a screenplay by Mitsutaka Hirota.

-Bloody Fate was the first piece of Bayonetta media to be voiced in Japanese, as opposed to the first game being voiced exclusively by an English cast.
+Bloody Fate was the first piece of Bayonetta media to be voiced in Japanese, as opposed to the first game which was voiced entirely in English.
 The film was released in Japanese theaters on November 23, 2013, and later released on DVD and Blu-ray Disc on February 14, 2014.
 The film has been licensed in North America by Funimation and the English dub features most of the same voice cast from the game reprising their respective roles.

-After the positive reception of the film, the Japanese cast of Bloody Fate returned to lend their voices to the characters in Bayonetta 2, as well as the special Wii U edition of the first game in 2014.
+After the positive reception of the film, the Japanese cast of Bloody Fate were brought in reprise their roles in Bayonetta 2, as well as the special Wii U edition of the first game released in 2014.

 Plot

 As an adaptation of Bayonetta rather than a direct translation, Bloody Fate's storyline follows the events and characters of the game with some slight changes to locales, order and details.
-After waking from 500 years of slumber at the bottom of a lake, with no memory of her life before, the Umbra witch Bayonetta embarks on a journey to rediscover her identity and her past.
-Battling the hordes of angelic-themed monsters (she calls them "ghosts") that stand in her way, Bayonetta's journey takes her to the isolated European town of Vigrid, where she confronts the last Lumen Sage, Balder.
-This deranged sage sees the world as irredeemably corrupt and wishes to destroy it.
-After an epic battle in which both summon celestial monsters, Bayonetta kills Balder.
+After waking from 500 years of slumber at the bottom of a lake, with no memory of her life before, the Umbra Witch Bayonetta embarks on a journey to rediscover her identity and her past, while battling the angelic hordes of Paradiso (Heaven).
+Bayonetta's journey takes her to the isolated European city of Vigrid, where she confronts the last Lumen Sage, Balder.
+Revealing himself as her biological father, Balder explains his intent to bring about the end of days with Bayonetta's power, as she is of both the light and the dark.
+Engaging her father in a battle of celestial might, Bayonetta kills him and fully regains her lost memories.